McGeerDev/pkms/Atoms/nxjs.md

 - Nx dependencies with ```nx graph``` only displays implicit dependencies[^3].
 Could not get it to display dependencies from a package.json file.
 Only displays implicit dependencies if spcified in a project.json **not** a package.json [^4]
 	- Does not auto-map implicit dependencies
 - After adding a generator to the workspace a `yarn install` should also be run.
+- Rule of thumb for where the code should be located it 80% in the libs folder and 20% in the apps folder

 ---